mdegat01/hassio-addons/hedgedoc/DOCS.md

 Number of days before users have to log in again.

+### Option: `access.allow_email_registration`

+Enable/disable the ability to sign up with an email.
+Defaults to `true`.
+Set to `false` if you want to limit who can login to a fixed set of users.
+Or if you want to only allow an [alternate login method][hedgedoc-docs-login].

 ### Option: `remote_mysql_host`

 If using an external database, the hostname/address for the MySQL/MariaDB database.